How Self-Discovery Can Help Build Self-Confidence

 Man, sometimes it takes you a long time to sound like yourself – Miles Davis

 How well do you know yourself?
-The importance of self-discovery
+The Importance of Self-Discovery

 In my therapy sessions with clients, two recurring themes are self-discovery and relational issues.
 Many individuals seek therapy to delve deeper into their identities, beyond their assigned roles as siblings, parents, spouses, and friends.
 It’s not uncommon to hear statements like, “I don’t really know who I am” or “I feel like I’ve lost touch with myself.”
 Sessions revolve around exploring what this means and how to reconnect with oneself.